britt/britt.github.com/content/cocktails/slightly-sour-strawberry-smash/_index.md

 ---
-title: Slightly Sour Strawberry Smash Recipe
+title: Slightly Sour Strawberry Smash
 date: 2017-03-16
 path: /cocktails/slightly-sour-strawberry-smash/
 ---

-## Slightly Sour Strawberry Smash

 A strawberry old fashioned with a sweet and sour taste.
 The walnut cordial is somewhat sour and balances the sweetness and fruitiness of the strawberry much like balsamic vinegar in a strawberry salad.
 Sounds weird.
 Tastes great.
 Right click and [save the image](#highball-import) to import into [Highball](http://www.studioneat.com/products/highball).